 Did you know that April is National Poetry Month?
 This month many will be celebrating with poetry lessons, but honestly don’t you think poetry should be used all year long?
 Why on earth would you save something that could be helping your students until school is almost out?
 To support your students, choose great poems to use throughout the year.
 In this post, I’ll share ideas.

 Important Components of Poetry Lessons

-1. SHARE POEMS ORALLY
+1. SHARE POEMS ORALLY in your poetry lessons

 First, introduce the poem orally.
 Read it to your children with lots of expression pausing to discuss new vocabulary and images that your form.
 As we share poetry, it’s important to show the rhythm poems have (or the lack of rhythm).
 Poetry lessons offers an opportunity to work on juicy vocabulary and demonstrate how words are specifically chosen to create an image.

 Once students have listened to the poem, then it’s their turn to echo back the poem to you.
 Partner reading, choral reading, and echo reading are just a few options for practicing.
 All of these reading methods get us to the goal of repeated readings and fluency building.

 3. BUILD AUTOMATIC WORD RECOGNITION in your poetry lessons